johnson70630/FiNN-AI/README.md

   - The query is related to financial topics

 ### Detailed Logs
-- For detailed error messages, check the application logs
+- For detailed error messages, check the application logs in the terminal when running `run.py`
-- When using `test_model.py --chatbot`, errors will be displayed in the console

-## Current Database Status

-As of the latest update, the database contains:
-- **News Articles**: 185 articles from Finviz, Yahoo Finance, and CNBC
-- **Social Media Posts**: 108 posts from finance-related subreddits
-- **Financial Terms**: 70 financial terms from Investopedia

-This provides a robust foundation for financial analysis and research.

 ## License